 Incorporating Nonbinary Gender into Inuit Archaeology: Oral Testimony and Material Inroads explores gender diversity in precontact Inuit history.

-By combining evidence from interviews with re-examinations of previously excavated archaeological collections, it challenges binary narratives and creates an allowance for diverse narratives around gender to emerge.
-This work approaches a wide range of ethnographic and archaeological sources with a critical eye, opening up a dialogue between queer Indigenous studies, LGBTQ2+ Inuit, and archaeology in order to question normative colonial narratives about Indigenous pasts while providing concrete examples of how researchers can begin to let go of rigid assumptions.
-In this way the reader is encouraged to explore novel perspectives and think beyond boxes to understand gender complexity in precontact Inuit culture.
+By combining evidence from interviews with re-examinations of previously excavated archaeological collections, the book challenges binary narratives and creates an allowance for diverse narratives around gender to emerge.
+This work approaches a wide range of ethnographic and archaeological sources with a critical eye, opening up a dialogue between queer Indigenous studies; Lesbian, Gay, Bisexual, Transgender, Queer, Two Spirit, Plus (LGBTQ2S+) Inuit; and archaeology in order to question normative colonial narratives about Indigenous pasts while providing concrete examples of how researchers can begin to let go of rigid assumptions.
+In this way, the reader is encouraged to explore novel perspectives and think beyond boxes to understand gender complexity in precontact Inuit culture.

 Introduction: Creating Mess in Archaeological Research; 1.
 Inuit Gender: Archaeological and Anthropological Approaches; 2.The Evidence for Nonbinary Genders in Inuit Cultures; 3.
 Queer Theory and Colonialism; 4.
 Approaching Gender and Sexual Diversity in Inuit Archaeology; 5.
 Oral Historical Approaches; 6.Contemporary Impacts of Queering the Inuit Past; 7.
 Gender Complexity in Archaeological Materials; 8.
 A Study of Artifacts from Three Inuit Archaeological Sites; 9.
 Moving Forward with Mess

 Meghan Walley is an archaeologist who focuses on oral history and LGBTQ2S+ narratives of the past.